 Expungement Process for Financial Advisors

 Are you a financial advisor with an unfair blemish on your CRD record?
 Is that blemish hindering your chances to find another job in the securities industry?
-If so, the securities attorneys of The White Law Group may be able to help you with the expungement process.
-You may also have a claim for defamation against your former employer.
+If so, the securities attorneys of The White Law Group may be able to help you with the FINRA expungement process.

 A. The Central Depository Registry